priamai/chatscanner/README.md

 ```
 scrapy runspider chatbot_spider www.google.com
 ```

-This will generate a file ouptut which contains the most likely candidate html tags that are typically a button and a form input.
+This will generate a file ouptut called *found.json* which contains the most likely candidate html tags that are typically a button and a form input.

+You then have to run the browser emulator which will hook a bot to test the target.

 # Selenium Proxy